Samsung/starfish/docs/Spec.md

 | [Will Change](https://drafts.csswg.org/css-will-change/#will-change) | will-change | scroll-position &#124; contents &#124; &lt;custom-ident&gt; | Provide a way for authors to hint browsers about the kind of changes to be expected on an element, so that the browser can set up appropriate optimizations ahead of time before the element is actually changed. | |

 ## Selectors

+This section describes the complete list of supported selectors by LWE.

 | Selectors | Type | Pattern | Usage | Description |
 |-----------|------|---------|-------|-------------|